readthedocs/readthedocs.org/docs/tutorial/index.rst

 __  https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository

-Next, go to your :term:`project home`, click on the "Versions" button, and under "Active Versions" you will see two entries:
+Next, go to your :term:`project home`, click on the :guilabel:`Versions` button, and under "Active Versions" you will see two entries:

 - The ``latest`` version, pointing to the ``main`` branch.